bradcrc/color-lite-card/tutorial/Lesson-3-Lamp/ReadMe.md

 ![Eraser](eraserbrush.png)

 8. Use the eraser to soften the edge of your pasted image away from the walls so it's very softly blended.
+I find this is easiest if you show the base and dimmer layers while editing.

 ![Clean Edges](cleanedge.png)